1. Purpose of policy

 (g) legal costs and related expenses incurred to commence or defend infringement proceedings

-(h) taxes, duties or any other government levies incurred by USC, in respect of the commercialisation project or revenue,
+(h) taxes, duties or any other government levies incurred by the University, in respect of the commercialisation project or revenue,

 and does not include:

-(j) the cost of undertaking research on the commercialisation project, unless such research is funded by USC.
+(j) the cost of undertaking research on the commercialisation project, unless such research is funded by the University.

 The determination of whether particular expenses not listed above are considered commercialisation expenses will be made by the Deputy Vice Chancellor (Research and Innovation).

-Commercialisation revenue means the gross cash revenue received by USC from the commercialisation of USC intellectual property and includes:
+Commercialisation revenue means the gross cash revenue received by the University from the commercialisation of the University’s intellectual property and includes:

 (a) royalties upon sales by a licensee